jopterhorst/vibingaudiorecorder/README.md

 ⏰ **Recording Limit** - Configurable recording time limit (1-300 minutes, default: 2 hours)
 🛡️ **Security Enhanced** - Production-safe logging and error handling
 🎨 **Configurable Text** - Customize all UI text messages for different languages and use cases
+🌈 **Custom Waveform Colors** - Personalize waveform appearance with any hex color
 ✨ **Vibe Coded** - This entire widget was crafted with pure vibes and good energy 🌟

 ## Usage